Idle | Humber

 For a more detailed look at the watercourses in the River Idle Catchment, visit the Catchment Data Explorer website where you can find information on water quality as defined by the Water Framework Directive

 Action planning within the Catchment Partnership is a constantly evolving process.
 Partners are working on a range of projects across the catchment, some in delivery, some in the planning phase and some still aspirational.
 The common themes are measures which focus on one or more of the following areas: farming, nature, community, industry and urban and the water environment.
-As Catchment Hosts, Nottinghamshire Wildlife Trust holds the master list of project activity for the Idle Catchment, using it to help drive discussions and prioritise work.
+The overarching Catchment Plan is updated annually, with supporting documents amended regularly as progress is made.
+See below for the latest plans and maps for the River Idle catchment, for more information please don’t hesitate to get in touch.

 The Catchment Partnership is here to support, guide and help partners to work collaboratively on projects that enhance the water environment.
 If you have an idea for a project, or if you know of a particular area that could benefit from investigation, you can use the project template form to submit your thoughts and ideas to the partnership for inclusion in the Catchment Action Plan.
 Your project will be included in partnership discussions, hopefully helping you to move forward into delivery of the activity.
 We may be able to identify appropriate organisations to partner with, or perhaps to approach for funding.
 Whatever the scale of your project idea, we’d love to hear from you!